BMC backed illegal FSI rise in Pali Hill tower’ Petition In HC Seeks Cancellation Of Building Permissions

 The municipal commissioner, deputy commissioner, executive engineer and deputy engineer (building proposal department, Bandra) have been made respondents along with the developer in the petition.
 The court will hear the matter on August 22, and has directed the builder to file its reply.

-Five years ago, each of the more than 100 members of Manju Mahal building —Chetak is its housing society—received Rs 5 lakh to Rs 15 lakh for giving power of at
+Five years ago, each of the more than 100 members of Manju Mahal building —Chetak is its housing society—received Rs 5 lakh to Rs 15 lakh for giving power of attorney to the builder to utilize about three acres of its land.

 The agreement mentioned three plots, but the society alleged the builder "illegally" included the fourth plot as well and got them sanctioned by the BMC.